skilchen/nimcalcal/Readme.md

 as an excercise to learn some Nim ...
 The translation is surprisingly easy, but calendrica-3.0 is a big thing (more then 500 functions), so it needed quite some work.
-Until now i have translated only a very small subset of the Unit Tests to Nim.
 For me nimcalcal seems to work both on the c and on the js backend. skilchen wants to thank Enrico Spinielli for making PyCalCal and to express the great admiration he has for the masters of Calendars Prof.s Reingold and Dershowitz.